-Government leased Kihavah Huravalhi in Baa Atoll to MTDC on 17th September 2007.
-Subsequently, MTDC entered into a Sublease Agreement for the island on 23th October 2007 with Minor International Labuan Limited.
-Upon completion of construction, the resort commenced operations as a 5-star property under the name of Anantara Kihavah Villas in 2010.
-Anantara is approximately 30 minutes by sea plane ride from Male'.
+The government leased Kihavah Huravalhi in Baa Atoll to MTDC on September 17, 2006.
+Subsequently, MTDC entered into a sublease agreement for the island on October 23, 2007 with Minor International Labuan Limited.
+Upon completion of construction, the resort commenced operations as a 5-star property as Anantara Kihavah Villas in 2010.
+Anantara Kihavah is approximately 30 minutes by seaplane from Velana Airport.